The moment of truth has arrived for Raffi Torres.

 Torres left his feet and appeared to catch Hossa's head while launching through the hit—one he later referred to as a "hockey play."
 The Chicago forward had passed the puck off more than a half second before the contact and didn't see Torres coming.

-"It was the same thing when he was in Vancouver last year, he probably thought that was a hockey play too," said Blackhawks captain Jonathan Toews earlier this week.
+"It was the same thing when he was in Vancouver last year, he probably thought that was a hockey play too," said Blackhawks captain Jonathan Toews.
 "There's no remorse at all I don't think with a guy like that.
 (There was) a guy carried off on a stretcher and he probably doesn't feel bad about it all.

 "That's not hockey to me."